thepalbi/codeql/constraintsolving/Readme.md

 - `generate_scores`: Generate scores info for sinks, sources and sanitizers.
 This will leave the scores in the folder `data/[db-name]/*tsmworse-*.prop.csv`

-This steps can be executed individually or all together in an end-to-end runner.
+These steps can be executed individually or all together in an end-to-end runner.
 You can use the orchestrator in code, or with it's CLI.
 The latter one is located in `main.py`.

 First, configure the `config.json` file, which has to be located at the `constraintsolving/` root dir.
 It has the following properties:

 ```json
 {